 If you are not careful enough about your financial and invoicing matters you might mess up your cash flows at some point.
 Thus, the matter of your business functioning may become questionable.

 Getting paid on time can be a challenge for freelancers.
 It requires plenty of effort related to staying organized, proactive, and following up with clients.
-Adherence to these simple invoicing tips can increase your chances of getting paid promptly while also protecting yourself from late payments.
+Adherence to these simple freelance finance tips can increase your chances of getting paid promptly while also protecting yourself from late payments.